matplotlib/mplcairo/README.rst

 -- after accounting for inevitable differences in rasterization, and with a few exceptions noted below.

+Noteworthy points include:
-Noteworthy points include speed (the backend can be up to ~10× faster than Agg, e.g., when stamping circular markers of variable colors) and optional support for complex text layout (right-to-left languages, etc.) using Raqm_.
+- Speed (the backend can be up to ~10× faster than Agg, e.g., when stamping circular markers of variable colors).
+- Vector backends (PDF, PS, SVG) support a wider variety of font formats, such as otf and pfb.
+- Optional support for complex text layout (right-to-left languages, etc.) using Raqm_.

 Currently, only Linux and OSX are supported.
 Windows support is missing due to lack of full C++17 support by MSVC.